 Felix, Garfield, and Grumpy Cat were all famous cats, but dogs reign supreme as far as pet ownership goes.

-The most current statistics for 2022 has the gross amount that’s spent on pets to be 136.8 billion dollars.
-And it’s climbing!
+The most current statistics for 2025 stated the gross amount spent on pets to be 158 billion dollars, and it’s projected to reach $165 in 2026.
+And it’s climbing! (source)

 Additionally, this data reflects the strong bond that exists between owners and their cats, as well as the desire to provide them with the best possible care.

-The Average Monthly Cat Insurance Is Between $10 and $40 (ValuePenguin)
+The Average Monthly Cat Insurance Is Between $10 and $33 (Chewy)

 This is a collective percentage for both cats and other pets.

-55% of millennials think of their cats as their children (American Veterinary Medical Association – AVMA)
+82% of pet owners think of their cats as their children (The Harris Poll)

-Millennials Spend an Average of $745 Yearly on Their Pet Cat (Money)
+Millennials Spend an Average of $5,150 Yearly on Their Pets (The Harris Poll)

-During the COVID-19 Pandemic, 21% of Americans Spent More Money Than Usual on Pets (Petfood Industry, Money)
+During the COVID-19 Pandemic, 21% of Americans Spent More Money Than Usual on Pets (Petfood Industry)

 85% of Cats Adopted During the Pandemic Are Still a Part of the Household (ASPCA)